RobertImbrie/Portfolio/Tutorial: Create a README for your GitHub profile.md

 ## Step 2.
 Create your profile repository

-Before we create our README, we need to create a repository to store it.
+Just like you can't make a file on your computer without a folder to store it in, we need a repository before we can make our README.

 1. Navigate to the **Repositories** tab on the left side.
 2. Click **New**.